 - Any of the many business and professional gatherings listed on Meetup

 Luckily, Singapore is a multicultural city that’s home to many expats, and is typically welcoming of foreigners seeking visas.
-In order to obtain one, you’ll need a job offer, to pay a registration fee and to submit your application.
+To obtain one, you’ll need a job offer, to pay a registration fee and to submit your application.
 You can apply for your visa online and have it processed in just 7 days.

 Before you apply, it’s important to know what type of visa you’re eligible for.
-The common visa types are as follows:
+The common visa types¹ are as follows:

 - EntrePass for entrepreneurs looking to start their business in Singapore